This post may contain affiliate links. See our disclosure policy.

 What is Coconut Rice?

-Contrary to what you might think, coconut rice does not have flakes of coconut in it.
+This Easy Coconut Rice recipe is not just white rice with flakes of coconut in it.
 Although, this would probably be delicious if you are a fan of coconut.
 The coconut flavor comes from coconut milk, which gives the rice some sweetness and a mild coconut flavor.
-Many Indian and Thai restaurants offer coconut rice on the menu.
+Many Indian and Thai restaurants offer this perfect side dish on the menu.
 It has a hint of curry, but the fresh spices are really what sets this recipe apart from most coconut rice recipes out there.

 Our dear friend, Meena, introduced this incredible dish to us and was so generous to share the recipe.
 Her home cooked Indian food is better than I’ve ever tasted at a restaurant.
 Every ingredient is fresh.
 Meena was raised in India and she brings back freshly ground spices when she travels there.
 The difference in taste is profound.
 She has been very generous in sharing her spices and her recipes.
 Thank you, Meena!